Blunk-electronic/setup-online-training/README.md

 # Guide on how to setup your PC for Online Training

-In the course of the training you will work on a remote training server.
+In the course of the training you will be working on a remote training server.
 In order to connect your workstation/PC with this server please read this guide carefully.

 NOTE for network administrators: No ports on your firewall are required to be opened.
 The attendees